bespoken-samples/GuessThePrice/test/simulation/readme.md

 ## __Overview__
 Recently Amazon launched, in beta, the [multi-turn conversations using the ASK CLI and SMAPI](https://developer.amazon.com/blogs/alexa/post/af4b0637-c473-4768-bdf5-cc2b56eec0d1/now-available-test-multi-turn-conversations-beta-using-the-ask-cli-and-smapi).
 Making it possible to test and interact with your skills from the ASK CLI without talking.

 It's a great feature and here at Bespoken, we are taking advantage of it.
 We're using this Alexa simulation functionality within our end-to-end testing tools.
-Thanks to this, and because the interactions are executed using the new Alexa "[dialog](https://developer.amazon.com/docs/smapi/ask-cli-command-reference.html#dialog-command)" command, the time needed to execute end-to-end tests has been drastically reduced.
+Thanks to this, and because the interactions are executed using the new [SMAPI simulation API](https://developer.amazon.com/docs/smapi/skill-simulation-api.html), the time needed to execute end-to-end tests has been drastically reduced.

 This sample project shows how to configure your working environment to do end-to-end testing with the Simulation feature, create simple end-to-end test scripts and run it with the Bespoken CLI.